 A gift letter for a mortgage will also include the following information:

 - Your name and the donor’s name

 - The dollar amount of the gift

-- The address of your subject property
+- The property address

 - The donor’s signature